-You were convinced your online learning plan was going to work this time; your learners had embarked on the learning journey of their lives, the sea was calm, the sun was shining and nothing could go wrong – the lifejackets and lifeboats were just for show.
+You were convinced your online learning plan was going to work this time!
+Your learners had embarked on the learning journey of their lives, the sea was calm, and the sun was shining.
+Nothing could go wrong and the lifejackets and lifeboats were just for show.

-So there you were, steering the ship and soaking up the rays on the poop deck, when all of a sudden an iceberg appeared from nowhere – and we all know how the sad story ended…
+So there you were, steering the ship and soaking up the rays on the poop deck when all of a sudden an iceberg appeared from nowhere – and we all know how the sad story ended…

 But unlike seafarers, you don’t have to go down with your ship.
-You don’t have to sit by and watch your LMS fail – it’s never too late to make changes, plug the leak and secure success.
+You don’t have to sit by and watch your LMS fail!
+It’s never too late to make changes, plug the leak, and secure success.

 Here are 5 Ways to Improve Your Learning Management System and prevent your training boat from capsizing:

 By adding gamification functionality to your online learning in the form of badges, points, achievements and leaderboards, you create a learning environment in which your learners are motivated, intrigued, engaged and eager to learn.

 You can set up your LMS to award points and badges when learners complete eLearning modules and interact with the platform.
 Give ‘em the ‘Sherlock Holmes’ badge for using the search functionality, or the ‘Long Haul’ badge for having been logged in for 90 minutes; the ‘Learning Legend’ achievement for completing 3 eLearning modules, or ‘Super Scholar’ for gaining 100% on a test.

 People are attracted to things that look nice – it’s a fact of life.
 But more than just outward appearances, it’s important that your Learning Management System has depth and personality too.
-You can’t expect your learners to enjoy their learning journey if they’re being asked to use an ugly, badly created platform.
+You can’t expect your learners to enjoy their learning journey if you ask them to use a badly created platform.

 It’s time to embrace the fact that poor design and bad user experience are very real causes of sinking ships.
 We’re surrounded by gorgeously designed applications all day long (does the brand ‘Apple’ ring any bells?) so why should learners have to put up with something that looks and feels like it was designed on a PC from the Stone Age?

 You can’t expect to run a successful cruise company if you keep your passengers separated and miserable, so why would you think solo online learning journeys were a good idea?

-So create a communication hub or a dialogue stream and watch the water drain away and buoyancy return to your ship.
+So, create a communication hub or a dialogue stream and watch the water drain away and buoyancy return to your ship!

-4. Get interactive
+4. Get Interactive

 Or is your LMS basically like an expensive data store, where learners log in and see only the courses they have to complete and tests they need to take?
 Are all your ship’s doors locked, with ‘No Entry’ signs all over the place?

-When learners are able to interact on and with their online learning platform, they suddenly become more involved and more interested in logging on, taking part and pushing their learning forward.
-When you make their learning environment fun, interesting and many-layered, they take an active role in their learning.
+When learners are able to interact on and with their online learning platform, they suddenly become more involved and more interested in logging on, taking part, and pushing their learning forward.
+When you make their learning environment fun, interesting, and many-layered, they take an active role in their learning.

-5. Get competitive
+5. Get Competitive

 If you really want to keep your online learning ship afloat, you need to introduce competitive elements.
-Once you’ve created leaderboards on your LMS (see #1) that display to the whole company how well each learner is doing, you’ll find that their motivation soars.
+Once you’ve created Leaderboards on your LMS (see #1) that display to the whole company how well each learner is doing, you’ll find that their motivation soars.